top of page

 Artist Statement

-I am an interdisciplinary artist who is interested in many different materials, such as oil painting, photography, and cardboard box sculpture.
-My works explore various materials because each medium has its own characteristics, and finding a way to conquer them drives me to work every day.
+I am an interdisciplinary artist with a strong interest in various mediums, including oil painting, ceramics, and cardboard box sculpture.
+I explore different materials because each has unique characteristics, and the challenge of mastering them motivates me to work every day.

 Exhibition